UK Home Office Guidance Failure to Prevent Fraud

 Organisations will be guilty of an offence if an associated person commits a fraud offence intending to directly or indirectly benefit the organisation or their clients.
 The definition of associated persons is again similar to that under the Bribery Act 2010.
 Associated persons include employees, agents, subsidiaries and others.
 It does not need to be demonstrated that senior managers or directors ordered or knew about the fraud.

 A defence is available where the organisation can prove that they had reasonable prevention procedures in place, or that it would have been unreasonable to have expected prevention procedures to be in place.
-As mentioned above, businesses had many questions about what “reasonable procedures” might look like.

 What are large, incorporated bodies and partnerships?